This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 When it comes to good old fashioned BBQ, one of the signature components of any perfectly smoked meat is a delectable, crunchy outer bark.

-Perfect bark is a sure fire sign that your BBQ pit master knows what he or she is doing – it’s the kind of thing that takes a few tries (or more) to truly master.
+Perfect bark is a sure fire sign that your BBQ pit master knows what they are doing – it’s the kind of thing that takes a few tries (or more) to truly master.

 But if you came looking for tips and information on BBQ bark, and how you can get it at home, you’ve come to the right place.